HolgerJMeyer/x2g/doc/x2g-rule-language.md

 The node statement has the general form of

-`create node <var-binding> label <string-expr> { <optional-property-list> }`
+`create node <var-binding> label <string-expr> { <optional-property-list> <optional-unique-clause> }`

 For each unique combined value of the label `<string-expr>` and `<optional-property-list>` a new node is generated.
 The generated unique node id is then bound to the variable `<var-binding>`.
 If there exists already a node with the same label and set of property values, its node id is bound and no new node is generated.
+If an `<optional-unique-clause>` is given, only the set of specified properties controls the generation of new nodes, i.e. no new node is generated if a node with the same values for the unique properties already exists.

 ## The edge generating statement